 If an affiliated practice facility requires detailed criminal back- ground check information regarding an individual student assigned to an IPPE or APPE at the facility as a condition for placement, the College will notify the student of such a requirement when notified by the facility.
 Results of the background check(s) may be submitted directly to the hospital/heath care facility or to the College by the vendor.
 Upon receipt of criminal history information by the College, the College will pass on the results to the requesting hospitals or health care organizations.
 The hospital or health care organization will be responsible for determining whether an enrolled student is eligible to participate in the clinical practice experience assignment at the site and will notify the student and the College of its decision.
-Students whose criminal background is determined as unacceptable by a hospital/health care organization by the College of Pharmacy.
+Students whose criminal background is determined as unacceptable by a hospital/health care organization may be unable to complete the curriculum (pharmacy practice experiences) required for graduation by the College of Pharmacy.